ekdennisek/gjallarhorn-sleipner/README.md

 See the [TODO section](#todo)

 The Gjallarhorn Sleipner is an open source Eurorack compatible step sequencer.
-Powered by an Atmel AVR ATmega32 running at 16 MHz, it features 2 CV/gate channels and 6 gate only channels for controlling percussion or simliar.
+Powered by an Atmel AVR ATmega32 running at 16 MHz, it features 2 CV/gate channels and 6 gate only channels for controlling percussion or similar.

 ## Programming the MCU